-From the parking area, the loop hike took us nearly 2.5 hours to complete, including time to settle in for a snack with a view atop Humpback Rocks.
+From the Humpback Rocks parking area, the loop hike took us nearly 2.5 hours, including time to settle in for a snack with a view atop Humpback Rocks.

-We completed this hike mid-morning, but this is a fantastic sunrise or sunset hike, thanks to 360-degree views from the rocky summit.
-Plan to bring a headlamp for safe hiking.
+We completed this hike mid-morning, but this is a fantastic sunrise or sunset hike, thanks to 360-degree views from the summit.
+Bring a headlamp for safe hiking.

 Humpback Rocks Visitor Center

-If you have the time, stop in the Humpback Rocks Visitor Center at milepost 5.9 on the Blue Ridge Parkway.
-Look for a mountain life museum, historic farm and walking trail.
+Stop in the Humpback Rocks Visitor Center at mile marker 5.8 on the Blue Ridge Parkway.
+There is a mountain life museum and a historic farm.

-The easy .25-mile Mountain Farm Trail guides visitors through an outdoor museum designed to look like an 1890s mountain farm.
+The easy 0.25-mile Mountain Farm Trail guides visitors through an outdoor museum designed to look like an 1890’s mountain farm.

-You’ll also learn the history of Humpback Rocks, including use of the rocky outcrop as a guidepost for settlers traveling the Howardsville Turnpike in the 1840s.
+You’ll also learn how Humpback Rocks served as a guidepost for settlers traveling in wagon trains on the old Howardsville Turnpike in the 1840’s.

 Humpback Rocks Picnic Area

-A few miles down the byway, at milepost 8.5, you’ll find the Humpback Rocks picnic area.
-Here you’ll find plenty of picnic tables and green space.
+A few miles down the byway, at mile marker 8.5, you’ll find the Humpback Rocks picnic area.
+There are plenty of picnic tables and green space.

-You can also access the short .3-mile Catoctin Trail from the picnic area.
+You can also access the short 0.3-mile Catoctin Trail from the picnic area.
 This leg stretcher hike leads to the Greenstone Overlook with west-facing valley views.

-For those eager to tackle more than one hike in a day or a weekend, here are a few more area hikes you may want to consider after you hike the Humpback Rocks Trail:
+Here are a few more hikes you may want to consider after you hike the Humpback Rocks Trail:

-The 3.8-mile hike on the Jack Albright Loop (also known as Dobie Mountain) shares a parking lot with the Humpback Rocks hike.
+The 3.8-mile hike on the Jack Albright Loop (also known as Dobie Mountain) shares the Humpback Gap parking area with the Humpback Rocks hike.

 The Glass Hollow Overlook at the 1.0-mile mark (counter-clockwise) wows with panoramas of the Rockfish Valley.
-Keep your eyes open for the remains of a 1960’s plane crash.
+Also, the remains of a 1960’s plane crash.

-The short and sweet Dripping Rock South hike originates across the Blue Ridge Parkway from the Dripping Rock parking area at milepost 10 on the Blue Ridge Parkway.
+The short Dripping Rock South hike originates across the Blue Ridge Parkway from the Dripping Rock parking area at milepost 10 on the Blue Ridge Parkway.